evadecker/eva.town/src/pages/about/index.md

 Most of my job titles have included the word "designer", but code is my medium and the browser is my favorite design tool.
 I fully believe that designing for the web means working *in the medium* of the web—namely, HTML and CSS.
 Interactive mediums deserve interactive iteration.

 I love the web, but when I need to think about gnarly problems, I take my sketchbook and my pen, I find a quiet place, and I write.
-There's no better tool.

 For the past three years, I've worked as a freelance designer and developer, embedding on teams to strengthen design systems.
 I try to help designers learn more about code, and I try to convince engineers they have better design instincts than they think.
 Sometimes I succeed.